SimeonHristov99/FP_IS_Summer_21-22/Week_10 - Algebraic Types. Graphs. Tuples/README.md

 # Task 4

 Define a function that returns all the uncles of a node in a tree.
-An uncle is a brother/sister of a parent.
+An uncle is a brother of a parent.

 ![Alt text](assets/t.png?raw=true "t.png")